Animation as Lesson in Patience, Focus & Dedication

 Listening to the lecture by Ishu Patel about how he made his animated films by moving beads or clay around a frame inch by inch for 7 hours a day for his stop-motion masterpieces, gives you an idea of how dedicated, focused and patient the animators at the Hiroshima animation festival have to be to arrive at this point in their careers.

-In Ishu Patel’s “Paradise”, a tale of how “outer beauty attracts but inner beauty captivates the mind and spirit” the director explained how he made the glowing palace by pushing holes through black paper and shining light from underneath.
+In Ishu Patel’s Paradise, a tale of how “outer beauty attracts but inner beauty captivates the mind and spirit” the director explained how he made the glowing palace by pushing holes through black paper and shining light from underneath.
 The work was done with a small team of animators over a three year period.

 Simon Feat, an animator from Paris who has a degree in Physics talked of his beautiful film of blended landscapes, Passage as being inspired by European painters such as Felix Ziem as well as Japanese artists such as Miroko Machiko.
 During his study-abroad program in Tokyo he felt inspired by the rhythms of Japan and has been told that his film has a “Japanese sense in relation to timing.”